spacetelescope/jwst_novt/docs/jwst_novt/usage.rst

 aperture's reference position in that aperture’s ideal coordinate system (X, Y).
 For NIRCam, all aperture Ideal coordinate systems are nearly aligned (to ~1° rotation) with the JWST coordinate system (V2, V3).

-The offsets are defined in NOVT by setting both the vertical and horizontal values in units of arcsec.
+The offsets are defined in NOVT by setting both `Vertical offset` and `Horizontal offset` values in units of arcsec.
 Once those numbers are entered, set the `Mosaic` field to 'Yes' and the footprint overlays will automatically update. :numref:`nircam_mosaic` shows an example of a NIRCam mosaic on top of the MSA footprint.